jhthorsen/thorsenlabs.com/templates/blog/battape-sh.md

 This setup still uses standard Unix tools—especially SQLite, `awk`, `sed`, and `tput`—so it is not “pure Bash” in a strict sense.
 It targets SQLite 3.46.x, which is available in Debian.
 In return for fewer dependencies and a single local database, you take responsibility for adapting the scripts to your own preferences.

-### Prompt render time

-It is possible to measure the cost of drawing the prompt, and the result is a useful check on the joke: Bash is not automatically faster.
-On this machine, I timed 100 warm renders in this checkout with Bash 5.3.
-Battape averaged 41 ms per prompt, including its normal Git checks and SQLite history write.
-My existing Oh My Posh 29.33.0 configuration averaged 18 ms per prompt.

-Battape does more than render its prompt at that point.
-It stores the previous command's start and end time, directory, hostname, terminal, and exit status in SQLite; calculates its duration; and runs the Git checks.
-Those stored records power the <kbd>Ctrl-R</kbd> history picker and smart `cd`, and are available to `tt` for time tracking.
-That makes the extra work part of the toolkit, rather than prompt decoration alone.

-That is not a universal comparison: prompts, repositories, disks, and caches differ, and the two configurations do not have identical features.
-It does mean I would not present battape as a performance replacement for Oh My Posh.
-Its appeal is that the implementation and data are local, small, and easy to adapt; prompt latency is something to measure with your own configuration.

 ## Conclusion

 Battape is not a universal replacement for the tools it borrows ideas from, nor is it the fastest prompt on my machine.
 It is a small, local toolkit whose behaviour and data are easy to inspect, install, and change.
 If that sounds useful, [install it](#what-you-need), try the parts you want, and make it your own.